-- The homework is assigned using MyMathLab to provide you with valuable online resources and immediate feedback.
+- The homework is assigned using MyLab Math to provide you with valuable online resources and immediate feedback.
 Work on the homework for a section immediately after we cover that section in class.
 The due date for each homework assignment is posted on MyMathLab and in the class calendar.
 You are responsible for knowing which assignment is due when and complete the assignment before the due date.
 You must complete each homework assignment by the due date.
 Otherwise, you will receive a zero.
 There will be no extensions or make-up to any of the homework assignments under any circumstances.
-I do understand that unforeseeable events can occur; hence, see the section on Extra Credit. - In general, there are 4 sets of homework.
+If you wait until the due day to work on the assignments and the mylab system is closed for maintenance on that day, you will NOT get an extension. - I do understand that unforeseeable events can occur; hence, your lowest 3 homework scores will be dropped when grade is calculated.
+Moreover, see the section on Extra Credit. - In general, there are 4 sets of homework.
 The first set consists of all the assignments on the sections that Test 1 covers, the second set consists of all the assignments on the sections that Test 2 covers, and so on.
 The last set consists of all the remaining assignments after Test 3.
 Each homework assignment typically has a Media part and a Question part.
-You can simply click on the videos and the reading material to complete the Media part.
-However, I expect you to watch the videos and skim through the reading material rather than simply clicking through the links.
+I strongly recommend you watch the videos and skim through the reading material rather than clicking through the links quickly.
 The Media part will help deepen your understanding and prepare you for the questions to come.
 The questions will have you solve problems related to the material of that section.
-There are multiple ways you can get help from MyMathLab if you get stuck. - The only way to learn mathematics is to DO mathematics.
+There are multiple ways you can get help from MyLab Math if you get stuck. - The only way to learn mathematics is to DO mathematics.
 The homework is designed to help you understand the essential material and develop your problem solving skills.
 With limited class time, there will be many important extensions of concepts and techniques and many types of problems that are covered in the homework assignments instead of in class.
 Therefore, the key to keep up with the fast pace of the course and do well in exams is to constantly practice solving homework problems and understand all the steps, concepts, definitions and results involved in their solutions. - Visit my office during office hours or visit the MAC center for help with homework problems when you get stuck.
 I also strongly encourage you to work in groups and collaborate on the homework assignments.
-However, do not simply copy the answers from your classmates, make sure you understand every step of the solutions and all the concepts involved in a problem. - In addition to my office hours on campus, I will hold virtual office hour every Friday night from 8 to 9pm.
-You can join my virtual office hour by using the link lonestar.webex.com/meet/vindang - I reserve the right to drop you if you have 4 zeros on your homework assignments.
+However, do not simply copy the answers from your classmates, make sure you understand every step of the solutions and all the concepts involved in a problem.

+• I reserve the right to drop you if you have 4 zeros on your homework assignments.